byu-cpe/ecen427/_labs/space_invaders.md

 ## Team Git Repository

 This is the only lab where you will be permitted to work in a team.
-Your team can be up to three students.
+Your team will be three students.
+The teams are pre-set and are listed on Learning Suite.
+If two teams mutually agree, you may swap team members.
+Do this before proceeding with the next step.

 You will use a shared repository for this lab, and then return to working in your private repository for the remainder of the labs.

-Follow this link to create a new shared Github repository for lab 3: <https://classroom.github.com/a/cRunbQEp>
+Once you have your team arranged, follow this link to create a new shared Github repository for lab 3: <https://classroom.github.com/a/cRunbQEp>
   * The first team member to sign up should create a new team name.
-  * The second team member can join the team created by the first team member.
+  * The other team members can join the team created by the first team member.

-Once your empty lab 3 repository is created, use the **Import Code** button to import the code from one your your repositories.
-You can choose which member of team's code to use, but **both team members must have submitted lab2 before you share your code**.
+Once your empty lab 3 repository is created, you will need to import one of your team member's individual repository, into your shared repository.
+You can choose which member of team's code to use, but **all team members must have submitted lab3 before you share your code**.

+You can do this in a similar manner to how you obtained the starter code:

+        git clone --bare git@github.com:<team member's repo>.git
+        cd <team member's repo>.git/
+        git push --mirror git@github.com:byu-ecen427-classroom/<your team repo>.git
+        cd ..
+        rm -rf <team member's repo>.git

 ## Implementation